 Nutritional Guidelines for Healing

-• Eliminate grains & wheat - Going gluten-free and reducing or eliminating grain consumption, at least for a 21-day period, could reap huge benefits if you are suffering from gut issues.
-This is because grain consumption has been linked to aggravating the gut wall, which leads to leaky gut and inflammation.
+- Eliminate grains & wheat - Going gluten-free and reducing or eliminating grain consumption, at least for a 21 day period, could reap huge benefits if you are suffering from gut issues.
+This is because grain consumption has been linked to aggravating the gut wall which leads to leaky gut and inflammation.
 If this seems a bit overwhelming and you’re unsure how to get started, let us guide you with our Food Matters 21 Day Clean Eating Program.

-• Have bitter foods before meals - Bitter foods such as lemon juice or apple cider vinegar in water or dandelion leaves stimulate gastric acid production in the stomach.
+- Have bitter foods before meals - Bitter foods such as lemon juice or apple cider vinegar in water or dandelion leaves stimulate gastric acid production in the stomach.
 Adequate gastric acid is essential for proper digestion of foods to prevent large undigested food particles passing through to the intestines.

-• Functional health tests - We suggest doing a microbiome stool test and a food sensitivity test.
+- Functional health tests - We suggest doing a microbiome stool test and a food sensitivity test.
 The microbiome test will help to uncover the state of your gut microbiome and whether there are any bacterial imbalances.
 The food sensitivity test will reveal your immune response to over 90 common foods and provide an individualized diet plan.
-You can find out more about these tests here

-Herbal, Superfood and Supplement Therapy
+Herbal, Superfood & Supplement Therapy

-• Aloe Vera - Drink ½ cup aloe vera juice daily.
+- Aloe Vera - Drink ½ cup aloe vera juice daily.
 This helps to soothe inflamed areas along the gut lining(9).
 It also has antimicrobial and anti-inflammatory effects in the body.
-Other plants that have similar properties include licorice, marshmallow root and slippery elm.
+Other plants that have similar properties include licorice, marshmallow root, and slippery elm.

-• Peppermint essential oil capsules - Take 1- 2 enteric-coated capsules daily or as abdominal discomfort arises.
+- Peppermint essential oil capsules - Take 1-2 enteric-coated capsules daily or as abdominal discomfort arises.
 The active ingredient in peppermint essential oil, menthol, helps to reduce abdominal pain and bloating by relaxing smooth muscles within the gut(11).

 Mind/Body

-• Stress reduction - Practice yoga or meditation daily.
-This allows your gut sufficient time to heal by reducing the stress of a busy day.(12)
+- Stress reduction - Practice yoga or meditation daily.
+This allows your gut sufficient time to heal by reducing the stress of a busy day(12).

 Programs